Kayariyan28/Python-Learn/ReadMe.md

    - Introduction to Python and its applications
    - Setting up the environment (focused on Jupyter/Colab)
    - Basic syntax and interactive shell
-   - Variables and primitive data types
-   - Simple input/output operations
+   - Variables and primitive data types and Simple input/output operations

 2. **Module 2: Control Flow Basics**
    - Conditional statements (if-elif-else)
    - Loops (for and while)
    - Basic error handling
-   - Simple algorithms and problem-solving
+   - Lists and Operations

 3. **Module 3: Functions and Modularity**
    - Defining and calling functions